The Argentine Republic is pleased to join the Energy Management Campaign and endorse the principles for international engagement on ISO 50001.

 Cooperation between Denmark and Mexico is expected to continue, focusing on how to disseminate the results from the pilot projects.
 In 2017, Denmark plans to move to the next level in Mexico with a voluntary agreement scheme for companies who implement EnMS (ISO 50001).

-The European Commission services welcome the Energy Management Campaign and are pleased to renew the EC endorsement for 2017.
-The European Commission services fully support the principles and objectives of this campaign and are ready to continue contributing to it.
+The European Commission services welcome the Energy Management Campaign and are pleased to renew the EC endorsement for 2019.
+The European Commission services fully support the principles and objectives of this campaign and wants to continue contributing to it.

 First, it is important to recall what the European Union has already achieved in this area.
 EU legislation on energy efficiency (in particular, the Energy Efficiency Directive) has proven to be very effective in driving European companies towards energy efficient behaviour and has been a clear and direct boost to ISO 50001 in Europe.

-The efforts to promote energy efficiency are realized not only through the EU legislation on energy efficiency.
+The efforts to promote energy efficiency in businesses are not only realized through the EU legislation on energy efficiency.
 In fact, various initiatives have been put in place and funds made available in the area of research and innovation, and dialogues with relevant stakeholders have taken place.
-The European Commission has provided a short summary of the ongoing projects relevant for this campaign, as well as of the open calls under which new projects will soon be selected.

-- The European Commission services endorse the four key principles for International Collaboration on ISO 50001.
+- The European Commission services endorse the key principles for International Collaboration on ISO 50001.

 - The European Commission services renew the commitment to be an active member of the CEM Energy Management Working Group.